ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 You’ll leave knowing about practical things you can do in your daily life to make the tech industry a better, more inclusive and diverse environment that is a better place for everyone.
 </p></blockquote>

-**Code debugging**
+#### Code debugging

 Debugging can be hard and it becomes harder when working with complex software.

 Spaghetti code is difficult to read and maintain.
 It can be code that is not organised, has lot's of dependencies and is difficult to debug.

-**The Tech Industry is bugged**
+#### The Tech Industry is bugged

-A lot of people contributed to the tech industry.
+A lot of people already contributed to the tech industry.
 It has grown very fast and has many flaws.

 That's why we need to have a look at it and try to fix the defects.

-**Understanding ourselves**
+#### Understanding ourselves

 To be able to fix this we need to understand ourselves.
 Our flaws, limitations, ...

-> We are privileged and need to understand that
+> We are privileged and need to understand that.

-Privilege: The human version of "works on my machine".
+**Privilege: The human version of "works on my machine".**

 Privilege is sitting in your comfy home and not knowing a big thunderstorm is coming that could harm people.

 Privilige is being able to stand up when attending a standup and not having to sit because you are disabled.

-**We are biased**
+#### We are biased

 We need to understand we are biased.
 More often we are being objective and often that is not OK.

 We all have biases and we need to realise and understand.

-**Empathy**
+#### Empathy

 We need to understand that we need to be empathetic.
 Empathy is the right direction.

-**Creativity**
+#### Creativity

 Creativity is necessary to design and build good software.

-**Divirsity**
+#### Diversity

-And so is divirsity and understanding each other.
+And so is diversity and understanding each other.

-**Inclusion**
+#### Inclusion

 Inclusion means all people in the group are respected for who they are.
 The lack of inclusion and diversity is a real problem in our industry.

-#### Company
+#### The Tech Industry

+Let's look at some key points within our industry.

+**Company**

-* Lack of divirsity
+* Lack of diversity
-* lack of inclusion
+* Lack of inclusion
 * Harassmant

-#### Society
+**Society**

 * Racism
 * Patriarchy
 * Capitalism

-#### Tech industry

-All of the above (under company and society).
+**Tech industry**

+* Lack of diversity
+* Lack of inclusion
+* Harassmant
+* Racism
+* Patriarchy
+* Capitalism

 #### Software can help people

 Our software can help people.
-A screenreader, accessability, ...
+A screenreader, accessibility, ...

 #### But can also ruin lives

 Our software is racist.
-Our software (tools like Siri or Cortana) does not correctly recognise skin color and does not recognise harassment or racism.
+Our software (tools like Siri or Cortana or Snapchat) does not correctly recognise skin color, alters skin color and does not recognise harassment or racism.
 Animations in software can trigger panic attacks or eppileptic attacks.

 > We have a collective responsibility and need to take that very seriously.
 > Technology and our code is not neutral.
 Our work is political and has consequences on lives.

-**Debugging the system**
+#### Debugging the system

+Change starts with you, starts with all of us.
+What can we do to debug the system?

 1. **Educate yourself**, about systemic issues and oppresion
 2. **Practice empathy**, because we need it to be good designers and developers